 Ever wondered what’s going on underneath the sparkling Maldives ocean?
-From mammals to molluscs, the marine life that inhabits the Maldives water is diverse and is held together by oceans coral reefs.
-These coral reefs provide an ecosystem for life underwater, protect coastal areas by reducing the power of waves hitting the coast, and provide a crucial source of income for millions of people.
+From mammals to molluscs, the marine life that inhabits the Maldives waters is diverse and is held together by the spectacular Maldives coral reefs.
+These coral reefs provide a uniquely diverse and valuable ecosystem, that play an essential role in everything from water filtration and fish reproduction to shore line protection and erosion prevention.

-We breakdown the importance of coral, how they can thrive, and how we are supporting these colourful cultures of coral.
+In this article, we break down the importance of corals for the Maldives marine life, how they can thrive, and how we are supporting the preservation of these enchanting reefs.

 Did you know that coral reefs are one of the most valuable ecosystems on the planet?

-They are capable of producing half of the oxygen we breathe or creating the biggest structure made by living organisms that can be seen from space.
-Their complex tridimensional structure harbours the biggest amount of marine species per unit area when compared to other marine ecosystems.
+Coral reefs are capable of producing half of the oxygen we breathe and of creating the biggest structure made by living organisms that can be seen from space.
+Their complex three-dimensional structure harbours the biggest number of marine species per unit area when compared to other marine ecosystems.

-The target is to help restore the natural coral reefs surrounding the island by growing corals on iron frames.
-The type of growing form used for the project is the branching type.
-This type grows faster and it is easier to collect than the massive one.
+The project’s target is to help restore the natural coral reefs surrounding the island by growing corals on iron frames.
+The project uses branching corals, which grow faster and are easier to collect than the massive corals.

-Guests visiting the resort are the main sponsors of the project.
-Purchasing the frames and attaching the corals before placing them in the water.
-All this of course under the supervision of our resident marine biologist in charge of the conservation project.
+Guests visiting the Constance Moofushi resort are among the main sponsors of the project.
+They can purchase the frames and directly attach the corals on it before placing them in the water.
+All this of course under the supervision and guidance of our resident marine biologist in charge of the coral conservation project.

-Moreover, the project has also a small social component because the frames are constructed in a local island called Fulhadhoo in Baa atoll by fishermen.
+Moreover, the project has also a small social component because the frames are constructed by fishermen from a local island called Fulhadhoo in Baa atoll.
 Currently, there are 135 frames in the water divided into two main areas: the drop-off and the arrival jetty.

 Have you seen any of these coral restoration projects during your travels?